-- 1. To lay before the Company in the General Meeting, the Audited Financial Statements for the year ended 31st March 2023, the Reports of the Directors, Auditors and Audit Committee thereon; - 2.
-To declare a dividend - 3.
-To elect/re-elect Directors - a.
-To elect Prof Tracie Chima Utoh-Ezeajugh who was appointed as an Independent Non-Executive Director on 2nd July, 2023 - b.
-To re-elect the following Directors retiring by rotation - i.
-Mr Obafunso Ogunkeye - ii.
-Mr Joseph B. Daudu - 4.
-To authorize the Directors to fix the Auditors' remuneration - 5.
-To disclose Managers' remuneration - 6.
-To constitute the Statutory Audit Committee.
+- 1. To lay before the members, the Audited Financial Statements for the year ended 31st March 2024, the Reports of the Directors, Auditors and Audit Committee thereon;

+- 2. To declare a dividend

+- 3. To re-elect the following Directors retiring by rotation:

+- i.
+Arc.
+Ayodeji Olorunda;

+- ii.
+Mr Yomi A. Adewusi; and

+- iii.
+HRM Dr Josephine A. Diete-Spiff

+- 4. To authorize the Directors to fix the Auditors' remuneration

+- 5. To disclose Managers' remuneration

+- 6. To elect members of the Statutory Audit Committee.